kamdz/console-link/README.md

 # 🔗 console-link

 Effortlessly stream client-side `console.log` messages to your server-side terminal via WebSocket.
 Debugging across environments has never been easier!
 This is just a proof of concept and intended only for development purposes.
+Works only on localhost.

 ## 🚀 Features